Adiaslow/ParalISI/ACKNOWLEDGMENTS.md

 ## Additional Thanks
 - The broader neuroimaging community for their feedback and support
-- Open-source contributors who have helped improve PyISI
+- Open-source contributors who have helped improve ParalISI
 - Beta testers who provided valuable feedback

 ---